 Is Audible worth it?

-If you are wondering “Is Audible good?”, then I can tell you this: An Audible Premium Plus subscription has never been as good as it is these days, thanks to Audible Plus.
-In my opinion, having the option to listen to as many audiobooks as you want, makes Audible entirely worth it.
-That’s why I now have a yearly subscription when in the past, I often canceled Audible for months.
+If you are wondering “Is Audible good?”, then I can tell you this: An Audible Premium Plus subscription has never been as good as it is these days, thanks to the addition of the Plus catalog.
+In my opinion, having the option to listen to as many free audiobooks as you want, makes Audible Premium Plus entirely worth it.

 So, there’s definitely a limit to what Audible Plus offers.
 However, you still have your Audible Premium Plus credits when you have a full membership!

-However, if you are new to audiobooks and enjoy a variety of genres, the addition of the Audible Plus catalog is without a doubt a fantastic offer and you will have a lot of fun exploring Audible!
+If you are new to audiobooks and enjoy a variety of genres, the addition of the Audible Plus catalog is without a doubt a fantastic offer and you will have a lot of fun exploring it!

 Trick 1: Canceling Audible

 Wait, what?
-Yes, canceling Audible is a great trick!
-When you are new to Audible and did your free trial month, you can start the cancelation process to get a discounted offer to continue your membership.
-Read more about how to cancel Audible.
+Yes, canceling your Audible account is a great trick!
+If you are new to Audible, and your 30-day free trial is about to end, you can start the cancelation process to get a discounted offer to continue your membership.
+Read more about how to cancel Audible!

 Trick 2: Returning an Audiobook you don’t like